Zoledronic acid (Aclasta) for osteoporosis

 There is currently limited experience with zoledronic acid in people with osteoporosis.
 Most safety data are from use at higher doses for malignancy.

-Report suspected adverse reactions to the Therapeutic Goods Administration (TGA) online or by using the 'Blue Card' distributed with Australian Prescriber.
+Report suspected adverse reactions to the Therapeutic Goods Administration (TGA) online or by using the 'Blue Card' distributed three times a year with Australian Prescriber.
 For information about reporting adverse reactions, see the TGA website.

 Acute-phase reactions are common